 CS in Schools is a free industry-supported programme for secondary school teachers.
-It helps teachers learn how to successfully teach coding.
+We help schools build an effective digital technology programme by helping teachers learn how to successfully teach coding.

 Why do we exist?

-Digital technology is compulsory in most states at most year levels in Australia.
-However, we’ve found that most schools struggle to teach digital technology.
-In particular, there’s a shortage of teachers who feel qualified to teach coding, and most successful coding classes are run outside of school hours.
+Digital technology is compulsory in schools in most states at most year levels in Australia.
+However, a survey of more than 400 Australian schools in August 2019 found that 96% have had difficulty hiring qualified technology teachers and 39% of schools have reduced the amount of technology education they offer.
+In particular, we’ve found there’s a shortage of teachers who feel qualified to teach coding, and most successful coding classes are run outside of school hours.

 What do we do to help?